wagga40/Zircolite/Readme.md

 Zircolite can be used directly in Python or you can use the binaries provided in released (Microsoft Windows only).

+:information_source: If you want to try the tool you can test with these EVTX files : [EVTX-ATTACK-SAMPLES](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES).

 ### Mini-GUI

 ![](pics/gui.jpg)